-Some dogs are born with a strong desire to defend their family and home, and they make great guard dogs.
+Some dogs are born with a strong desire to defend their family and home, and they make excellent guard dogs.

 Breeds used as guardians are often devoted, courageous, powerful, and vigilant.